LunaSare/datelifeMS1/dryad/README_Sanchez-Reyes_etal_2022_data.txt

 DATA-SPECIFIC INFORMATION FOR: Sanchez-Reyes_etal_2022_table_1.csv

-1. Number of variables/columns: 5
+1. Number of variables/columns: 4

 2. Number of cases/rows: 28

 3. Variable List:
-	Node Name: Node names in tree topology, as defined by taxon A and taxon B. taxon A: Scientific name of the first element of a taxon pair that defines a node from a tree topology. taxon B: Scientific name of the second element of a taxon pair that defines a node from a tree topology.
+	taxon A: Node names in tree topology, as defined by taxon A and taxon B. taxon B: Scientific name of the first element of a taxon pair that defines a node from a tree topology.
-	Node Age: Ages of nodes defined by taxon A and taxon B, in Million years.
+	Node Age: Scientific name of the second element of a taxon pair that defines a node from a tree topology.
-	Study chronogram: Reference of the study that published the chronogram from which the node ages were extracted.
+	Study chronogram: Ages of nodes defined by taxon A and taxon B, in Million years. taxon A: Reference of the study that published the chronogram from which the node ages were extracted.

 4. Missing data codes: None